rafael-santiago/kryptos/doc/MANUAL.md

     // INFO(Rafael): Bob defines the size in bits of his random secret value and then he makes a key pair
     //               based on p, g and s.
     //
-    //               Actually it will generate a fouth value t what should be published by him.
+    //               Actually it will generate a fourth value t what should be published by him.

     bob->s_bits = 160;